MicrosoftDocs/Viva/Viva/engage/engage-ai-summarization.md

 ## Which features use AI Summarization?

 AI Summarization is used in Network analytics, Conversation analytics, and Copilot in Viva Engage.
+Additional Viva Engage features will incorporate AI Summarization services in the coming year.

-When a feature requests summarized data, AI Summarization works in the background to return summaries from the relevant threads to which the user has access.
-Learn more about how Copilot and AI Summarization work together [in this diagram](/viva/engage/configure-copilot-for-engage#data-processing-and-storage).
+When a feature requests summarized data, AI Summarization returns summaries from conversation threads to which the user has access.
+Learn more about how Copilot and AI Summarization interact [from this diagram](/viva/engage/configure-copilot-for-engage#data-processing-and-storage).

 Network analytics draws upon stored summaries to derive network theme extraction, network sentiment analysis, and conversation summarization.